About The Center for Occupational and Environmental Medicine in Charleston, SC

 The majority of our patients have been previously evaluated and treated by many other specialists without answers or relief.
 Drs.
-Lieberman, Weirs, and Herbert offer patients the opportunity to find causes behind their signs and symptoms and the means for restoring health.
+Lieberman and Weirs, offer patients the opportunity to find causes behind their signs and symptoms and the means for restoring health.
 We take the time to develop and monitor individualized treatment plans designed to heal the whole body, not just relieve symptoms.

-Our doctors, including Dr. Weirs and Dr. Herbert are supported by a team of 18 professionals who staff our in-house services: medical laboratory, allergy testing department, allergy extract mixing lab, thermography department, Biodetoxification Center, administrative staff, and clinical and health education support for our patients.
-In addition, we offer Life Coaching and a Licensed Massage Therapist available by separate appointments.
+Our doctors, including Dr. William J. Weirs and Dr. Stephen P. Elliott are supported by a team of professionals who staff our in-house services: medical laboratory, allergy testing department, allergy extract mixing lab, thermography department, Biodetoxification Center, administrative staff, and clinical and health education support for our patients.

 The Center is housed in 7,000 square feet of environmentally safe medical offices, making it a restful haven for the chemically sensitive.